 So what is the story behind these China Boards?

 I have researched 8 of the most famous Chinese Electric Skateboards in the market right now, and I am going to tell you everything about them.

 When we say “China Boards”, we don’t mean electric skateboards that are made in China.

-Have we meant so, China Board would have included Enertion Raptors 2, Walnutt Spectra, Actons and Louboards (although it got a bit gray with some of them, more on that later.)
+If that is what we meant, China Board would have included Enertion Raptors 2, Walnutt Spectra, Actons and Louboards (although things can become a bit gray with some of them, more on that later.)

-I also don’t consider the Meepo Board which is gaining popularity by the days as a China Board.
-Although Meepo was originated in China, I see it more as a DIY-crafted board than a mass produced “China Board”.( I went really in-depth with Meepo and his founder Kieran in another post HERE.)
+I also don’t consider the Meepo Board, which is gaining popularity by the days, as a China Board.
+Although Meepo was originated in China, it can be seen more as a DIY-crafted board than a mass produced “China Board”.( I really go more in-depth about Meepo and his founder Kieran in another post HERE.)

-Electric Skateboard made in China that are built with no investment on their brand and hence are often cloned, rebranded or sold without brand at all, are often poor in quality and with minimal or no customer service.
+Electric Skateboard made in China that are built with no investment on their brand and hence are often cloned, rebranded,or sold without brand at all; they are often poor in quality and with minimal or no customer service.

 China boards are already amongst us.

 If you are out of the loop, you might not know there are a few ‘scandals’ in the esk8 circle – companies are and have been rebranding China Boards to sell at Kickstarter and Indiegogo.

 They claim they need funding for the development and innovation of a product, but what they did was just sending factory their logo to stamp on an existing China Board.